mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/signed-webhooks.md

 All the other events, as well as the initial [answer](/voice/voice-api/webhook-reference#answer-webhook) webhook, are still sent without the signature (`Authorization` header).

-With this limitation, you can use the signed webhooks now for a simple voice alert or two-factor authentication scenarios, using [Create an outbound call](https://developer.nexmo.com/api/voice#createCall) API request with embedded `ncco`:
+With this limitation, you can use the signed webhooks now for a simple voice alert or two-factor authentication scenario, using a [Create an outbound call](https://developer.nexmo.com/api/voice#createCall) API request with an embedded `NCCO`:

 ```json
 {